Look no farther than Kinvert’s Ultimate Guide to Homeschool Robotics. Which robots to get and which to avoid. Great for home and groups.

 - Lego Limitations – Legos are great and all, but they are heavily over used in robotics

-- Curriculum – How to choose your robotics curriculum
+- Curriculum – How to choose/make your robotics for kids curriculum

 - Helpful YouTube Videos – Helpful and free, what’s not to like?